The story behind Jairus and Jairus Bible World Ministries

 The churches I had been involved with didn’t promote personal ministry but instead considered their main responsibility to continue building the ministry the founders of the denomination had started.
 This was different than the beliefs of the pentecostal and charismatic churches where everybody was encouraged to have their own ministry.
 My background taught that we should be committed to build the ministry of the age which is a term we give to the ministry of our founders.
 Again, I’m not saying any of this to criticize any denomination, just to explain how foreign the concept of having my own ministry was to me.

 In 2014 I committed to pray every day until the Lord healed my wife and baptized me in the Holy Spirit.
 During my lunch break I would go to a park to pray every day during for these two issues.
 I continued to do this until I was overcome with devastation from the failure of the latest IVF treatment.
-The doctor finally diagnosed my wife with a condition called premature ovarian failure (POF) which meant that there would be no way to conceive naturally and our only option was to use donor eggs.
+The doctor finally announced we would never be able to have a baby through natural means and our only option was to use donor eggs.
 We tried this as well, but it still wasn’t successful.
 With what we know now we believe it was part of God’s plan for us to conceive naturally.
 We believed in miracles, but we weren’t completely certain that God was going to give us a child naturally which is why we tried every option available to us.

 With all hope seemingly gone, I was devastated.
 But my wife and I remained steadfast in our weekly Bible studies.
 We had been holding Bible studies every week in Chinese with a few other families.
 One week we came to chapter 5 in the gospel of Mark.
 There is a story that talks about Jairus going to Jesus because his daughter was ill.
 Jesus agreed to go with him and heal his daughter but on the way to his home Jesus was stopped by a woman with the issue of blood.
 This woman spoke as she made her way to Jesus and said, “If I but touch his clothes, I will be made well.”
 (5, 28 NRSV) Of course she was healed, and Jesus praised her and said her faith had made her well.
 I’m sure you all know this story but this time it stood out to me in a different way than before.